-

 EndNote is a reference management tool that helps you to easily gather together your references in one place, organize them, and then insert them into papers and format them in a style of your choosing.
 This session will walk you through the basics of using EndNote to collect and format your citations.
 The class will be hands-on and there will be time for questions at the end.

 For those already using Endnote, this class teaches you to maximize the tool.
 You’ll learn about the Endnote options for sharing so that you can collaborate effectively.
-From exporting and importing to syncing and sharing, this class will help you manage your information seamlessly on the desktop, on the web, and on mobile device.
+From exporting and importing to syncing and sharing, this class will help you manage your information seamlessly on the desktop and on the web.

 There are an overwhelming number of health sciences journals, but how do you know which ones are best to target for submitting your work?
 This session will provide a demonstration of tools to use to create a list of appropriate journals to consider.
 Resources to help you evaluate the quality of health sciences journals will be reviewed.
 Time for guided practice using the resources will also be provided.

 This course will cover how to search for Hardin Library resources including books and journals and how to request materials not owned by the libraries.
 Participants will also be introduced to our available databases, subject guides, and services.
-Optional tour of library spaces after session.
 This course can be tailored to meet the needs of a particular group.

 Using images can add interest to your assignments and presentations, but do you know where to find good images and how to ensure that you use those images ethically?
 This workshop will help you understand copyright, creative common licenses, and public domain.
 You will also learn where to search for stock and health sciences images and how to cite your images appropriately.